proplot-dev/proplot/docs/why.rst

 .. rubric:: Problem

 Matplotlib users often need to change lots of plot settings all at once.
-With the default API, this requires calling a series of one-liner setter methods.
+With the default interface, this requires calling a series of one-liner setter methods.

 This workflow is quite verbose -- it tends to require "boilerplate code" that gets copied and pasted a hundred times.
 It can also be confusing -- it is